cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 If you ask ``latexindent.pl`` to add a line break (possibly with a comment) using a poly-switch value of :math:`1` (or :math:`2` or :math:`3`), it will only do so if necessary.
-For example, if you process the file in :numref:`lst:mlb2` using any of the YAML files presented so far in this section, it will be left unchanged.
+For example, if you process the file in :numref:`lst:mlb2` using poly-switch values of 1, 2, or 3, it will be left unchanged.

  .. literalinclude:: demonstrations/env-mlb2.tex
  	:class: .tex